-There are currently no Young Film Programmers Groups in Bedfordshire, Buckinghamshire, Cambridgeshire, Hertfordshire, Oxfordshire, Surrey or West Sussex that we know of.
+There are currently no Young Film Programmers Groups in Bedfordshire, Buckinghamshire, Cambridgeshire, Hertfordshire, Norfolk, Oxfordshire, Suffolk or Surrey that we know of.
 If you already run a Young Film Programmers’ Group in one of these counties or would like to start one, we would love to hear from you – please get in touch!

 Become a member

 YFP Network membership is free and easy to join!
 Benefits include:

 - Comprehensive resource pack to help kick-start your YFP group

 - One-to-one support session to help you plan your approach and recruitment (via phone call or in-venue)

 - Introductory training session for up to three members of your team

 - Optional in-house training session for nurturing a whole-staff team approach to take place within your venue

 - Face-to-face networking session and follow-up training for facilitators

 - Face-to-face networking session and follow-up training for young film programmers